Kyle Wiltjer: Personal life

-Wiltjer's father, Greg, is a former Canadian professional basketball player.
+Wiltjer's father, Greg, is a former Canadian professional basketball player who was a member of the Canadian national basketball team at the 1984 Summer Olympics.
 His paternal half-sister and Greg's daughter, Jordan Adams, is also a former professional player.
 Both Greg and Adams also represented Canada.
 Through Adams, Wiltjer has two nieces.

 Wiltjer and his former girlfriend Charday Hunt, who was a Sacramento State Hornets player and later a Nike employee, married in Ios, Greece, in 2019.